UniPiTechnology/evok/README.md

 Evok documentation can be found [here](https://evok.readthedocs.io/).

-Our API can be found [here](https://unipitechnology.stoplight.io/docs/evok/nufpnwh01hk75-evok).
+REST and JSON API documentation including syntax of all other API can be found on [Stoplight](https://unipitechnology.stoplight.io/docs/evok/nufpnwh01hk75-evok).

 ## Major changes between Evok v2 and v3